 29. What do you hope someone says about you at your funeral?
 What songs do you hope they play?

 This is both serious and silly.
-The answers will help you understand his values and goals, if you don’t know.
+The answers will help you understand his values and goals.

 30. What color would you never, ever paint a room in your home?
 What about the outside of your house?

 31. Do you want to have children?
 If so, how many?

 32. If you do want to have children, what do you see as the role the mother plays and the father plays as far as child care duties during infancy and on?

 33. How do you view the household division of labor?
 And what do you base it on?